danielabler/glimslib/README.md

 from dolfin_adjoint import *
 ```
 I found it preferable to import dolfin-adjoint only when it is actually needed, and work with standard FEniCS otherwise.
-At the same time, we need to make sure that all modules in the library either work with standard FEniCS commands or
+At the same time, we need to make sure that all GlimSLib modules work either with standard FEniCS commands or
 with their dolfin-adjoint extended version.
 Mixing both imports results in internal errors.

 GlimSLib uses the following mechanism for context-dependent global switching between these import options:
 We define a pseudo module `fenics_local` in the root of the project which imports either FEniCS,
 or FEniCS and dolfin-adjoint simultaneously, depending on the variable `USE_ADJOINT` in the *config.py* file.
-Most modules and functions use import *config.py* to identify path settings.
+Most GlimSLib modules and functions use `import config.py` to identify path settings.

 To activate dolfin-adjoint, include the following lines before importing any other GlimS modules.
 ```